keptn/lifecycle-toolkit/docs/docs/contribute/docs/code-docs.md

   as it is displayed in the main canvas of the docs..
   This must be preceded and followed by a single blank line.

-    The title displayed in the left frame is determined by the title in the `mkdocs.yml` file.
+    The title displayed in the left sidebar is determined by the title in the `mkdocs.yml` file.
     Be sure that these two titles match.